 These are licensed for use only after 6 weeks postpartum.
 However, UK guidelines and eligibility criteria state the benefits may outweigh the risks, and it may be started from 21 days postpartum:

 - If started on or before day 21 postpartum, no extra precautions are needed.

 - If started after day 21, extra barrier methods of contraception are needed for 7 days.

 - There are concerns about hormonal effects on the quality and quantity of milk, passage of hormones to the infant and adverse effects on infant growth if COCPs are used in breast-feeding women before 6 months postpartum.

-- A recent systematic review did not show an adverse effect on infant growth or development.
+- Studies have not shown an adverse effect on infant growth or development.

-- Use in breast-feeding women before 6 months postpartum is outside product license.
+- Use in breast-feeding women before 6 months postpartum remains outside product licence.

 For non-breast-feeding women:

 - Pregnancy is a thrombophilic state; by about 2 weeks postpartum, these changes have reversed in most women.

 - The COCP can be started from 21 days postpartum, assuming no other risk factors for VTE exist.